 My standard charge is £50 but some concessionary rates are available, for which there are limited spaces.
 I am endeavouring to offer low-cost sessions for those on limited incomes or those who have been furloughed due to COVID-19.

-I am currently offering free online counselling to NHS staff where I am able.
+I am currently offering free online counselling to NHS staff and frontline workers where I am able.

 How Do I Start and What Happens?

 Like with face-to-face counselling, please call 07901 99 22 06 or send an enquiry using the contact form below.
 Within 24 hours (although usually much quicker) I will respond to offering a time for an initial consultation via Zoom.
 I am also able to offer sessions via Skype or Microsoft Teams.